akaritakai/wordle-solver/README.md

 The idea is to have the solver make human-possible guesses while still solving the puzzle in as few guesses as possible.

-The production app can be accessed here: https://akaritakai.net/wordle
+The production app can be accessed here: https://akaritakai.net/wordle/

+**Note**: This has not been updated for the changes made with the NY Times acquisition.

 Performance
 -----------